nrfconnect/sdk-nrf/samples/nrf9160/memfault/README.rst

    :header: heading
    :rows: thingy91_nrf9160_ns, nrf9160dk_nrf9160_ns

-Before using the Memfault platform, you must register an account in `Memfault`_ and a set up a project according to the instructions in `Memfault documentation <Memfault Docs_>`_.
+Before using the Memfault platform, you must register an account in the `Memfault registration page`_ and `create a new project in Memfault`_.

 .. include:: /includes/spm.txt